Ball of the Century: Delivery

 After a slow run-up of just a few paces, Warne rolled his right arm over and delivered a leg break to the right-handed Gatting.
-The ball initially traveled straight down the pitch toward the batsman.
+The ball initially travelled straight down the pitch toward the batsman.
 As is apparent from slow-motion replays, the rapidly spinning cricket ball began to drift to the right (due to the Magnus effect).
 The ball ended up pitching several inches outside the line of Gatting's leg stump.

 Gatting responded by thrusting his left leg forward towards the pitch of the ball, and pushing his bat next to his pad, angled downwards.
 This was a standard defensive tactic used by most experienced batsmen against leg-spin balls that were pitched outside the leg stump.
 The intention is for the ball to hit either the pad or the bat without danger of being out.
 Because the ball is pitched outside the leg stump, the batsman cannot be out leg before wicket, and if the ball spun slightly more than expected, it would hit the bat and rebound safely down to the ground so the batsman cannot be caught.

 However, the ball landed in a patch of the pitch which had been worn by the follow-through of pace bowlers earlier in the game (footmarks).
 This increased the friction between the ball and the surface, causing it to turn far more than Gatting (or anyone else) expected.
 The ball passed the outside edge of his bat, then clipped the top of his off stump, dislodging the bails.
 Gatting stared at the pitch for several seconds, before accepting that he was out bowled and walked off the field.
 The dismissal was captured in a photograph by Steve Lindsell, in which Gatting is in shock, while wicketkeeper Ian Healy raises his arms in celebration behind and Gatting's off bail spins somewhere above his head.